 The Company originates and acquires commercial real estate debt and related instruments generally to be held as long-term investments.
 These assets are classified as loans held-for-investment on the consolidated balance sheets.
-Additionally, the Company was the sole certificate holder of a trust entity that held a commercial mezzanine loan.
-The trust was considered a VIE for financial reporting purposes and, thus, was reviewed for consolidation under the applicable consolidation guidance.
-As the Company had both the power to direct the activities of the trust that most significantly impact the entity's performance, and the obligation to absorb losses or the right to receive benefits of the entity that could be significant, the Company and had been structured to be beyond the reach of creditors of the Company.
-In the second quarter of 2018, the Company financed a pool of its commercial real estate loans through a CLO, which is considered a VIE for financial reporting purposes and, the power to direct the activities of the entity that could be significantly impact the neach of creditors of the CLO that most significantly impact the applicable consolidation under the applicable consolidation under the applicable consolidation under the applicable from the Company and had been structured to be beyond the reach of creditors of the Company.
-In the second quarter of 2018, the Company financed a pool of its commercial real estate loans through a CLO, which is considered a VIE for financial reporting purposes and, thus, was reviewed for consolidation under the applicable consolidation guidance.
-Because the Company has both the power to direct the activities of the CLO that most significantly impact the entity's performance, and the obligation to absorb losses or the right to receive benefits of the entity that could be significant, the Company consolidates the CLO and classifies the underlying loans as loans held-for-investment.
-Interest income on loans held-for-investment is recorded on the consolidated statements of c
+Additionally, the Company finances pools of its commercial real estate loans through collateralized loan obligations, or CLOs, which are considered VIEs for financial reporting purposes and, thus, are reviewed for consolidation under the applicable consolidation guidance.
+The Company has both the power to direct the activities of the CLOs that most significantly impact the entities' performance and the obligation to absorb losses or the right to receive benefits of the entities that could be significant, therefore, the Company consolidates the CLOs and classifies the underlying loans as loans held-for-investment.
+Interest income on loans held-for-investment is recorded on the consolidated statements of comprehensive income.